 Kuantan is a modern city with a lot of investment in infrastructure.
-The city has a number of beautiful shopping centres and building.
+The city has a number of beautiful shopping centers and buildings.
 You will be surprised at the lack of activity in the daytime during the mid-week.
 The weekends bring people to the surrounding town and the city becomes very lively.

 Two days in Kuantan

-Next day I decided to explore local shopping centres including Kuantan City Mall, Digital Mall Kuantan and Guitar Zone.
-These shopping centres have a number of local and international brands.
+The next day I decided to explore local shopping centers including Kuantan City Mall, Digital Mall Kuantan, and Guitar Zone.
+These shopping centers have a number of local and international brands.
 The city layout is very neat with wide roads and nice shopping areas and cafes.
 Kuantan is definitely a place to visit over the weekend.

-Trip back from Kutan to KL takes around 4 hours.
+The trip back from Kutan to KL takes around 4 hours.
 The journey is quite comfortable in five-star buses with free wifi on board.
 Terminal Besepadu Selatan is the major bus terminal where you get a bus for almost any destination in mainland Malaysia.
-This is a world class facility with booking terminal open around the clock.
-The terminal is equipped with accommodation, restaurants and other services for travellers on the road.
+This is a world-class facility with a booking terminal open around the clock.
+The terminal is equipped with accommodations, restaurants, and other services for travelers on the road.
 The terminal also connects to KL airport and you can find a shuttle that takes around 30 minutes to the airport.